ipspace/netlab/docs/caveats.md

 python3 -m pip install grpcio protobuf==3.20.1
 ```

-* As of September 2023, the Nokia Ansible Galaxy collection crashes with Ansible versions 5.x and later.
-To downgrade Ansible to 4.10.0, use the following commands (also included as part of **netlab install grpc** script):
+* As of May 2024, the Nokia Ansible Galaxy collection crashes with Ansible versions between 4.10.0 and 9.5.1.
+We recommend upgrading to Ansible release 9.5.1 (also included as part of **netlab install grpc** script):

 ```
-sudo pip3 install --upgrade ansible==4.10.0
+sudo pip3 install --upgrade 'ansible>=9.5.1'
 ```

 * Inter-VRF route leaking is supported only in combination with BGP EVPN